-Henrik Larsson is an Assistant Professor of Theoretical Chemistry at University of California, Merced.
-His research focuses on developing and utilizing tools for simulating and understanding quantum effects in molecular systems.
-He is interested in both structural and dynamical properties of molecules.
-His recent applications range from understanding entangled vibrational motion in floppy, protonated water clusters and using strong laser fields to control the motion of electrons to predicting complex bonding situations in strongly correlated transition-metal clusters.
+Our research focuses on developing and utilizing tools for simulating and understanding quantum effects in molecular systems.
+We are interested in both structural and dynamical properties of molecules.
+Our recent applications range from understanding entangled vibrational motion in floppy, protonated water clusters and using strong laser fields to control the motion of electrons to predicting complex bonding situations in strongly correlated transition-metal clusters.

 The infrared (IR) spectra of protonated water clusters encode precise information on the dynamics and structure of the hydrated proton.
 However, the strong anharmonic coupling and quantum effects of these elusive species remain puzzling up to the present day.
 Here, we report unequivocal evidence that the interplay between the proton transfer and the water wagging motions in the protonated water dimer (Zundel ion) giving rise to the characteristic doublet peak is both more complex and more sensitive to subtle energetic changes than previously thought.
 In particular, hitherto overlooked low- intensity satellite peaks in the experimental spectrum are now unveiled and mechanistically assigned.
 Our findings rely on the comparison of IR spectra obtained using two highly accurate potential energy surfaces (PESs) in conjunction with highly accurate state-resolved quantum simulations.
 We demonstrate that these high-accuracy simulations are important for providing definite assignments of the complex IR signals of fluxional molecules.